sonia211/pythia8240_HNL/README.md

 * It uses the particle `9900015 ` (new HNL) and set HNLPolarization to 1 (can be 1,0,-1) and the HNLmode to 3.
 The definitions are the same than for TauDecays.
 The default HNLMode that should be used is the 3.
 It just means all the HNL should decay with
 * It defines a B particle gun (the line `pythia.event.append(...)`).
 You should properly define the initial energy and momentum (always give at least one momentum component not zero, otherwise it doesn't work). in your case you shall replace the 521 with bbar ID and proper mass and energy
 * In the example of B -> mu1 N(->mu2 pi), the Event vector, containing Particle object, is : [some info, B (or whatever parent particle), mu1, N, mu2, pi].
-* It collects the HNL daughters (here there are only 2) and boost them back in HNL restframe
+* It collects the HNL daughters (here there are only 2) and boosts them back in HNL restframe
 * It produces two histogram
 * If other HNL decay channels are needed, the user should add them following the Pythia8 synthax.
 In the other hand, HNL is currently only produced from B so the user should precise by hand your production channels as well
 * For exemple with eta_b (551): `pythia.readString("551:oneChannel = 1 1.
 22 9900015 -13")` for the production)and `pythia.readString("9900015:oneChannel = 1 1.
 1521 9900015 -13")` for the decay (22 and 1521 are the decay modes, check http://home.thep.lu.se/~torbjorn/pythia82html/ParticleDecays.html)